By

 Sidechains are a rather new solution that is still undergoing experiments.
 There are a few projects that have already gained popularity as solutions with game-changing capabilities.

-Polygon was initially introduced to the blockchain world as the Matic Network.
+Polygon, initially introduced as the Matic Network, connects its sidechains to the ethereum network and uses a protocol designed to provide faster and cheaper transactions.
 It aims to tackle Ethereum’s scalability challenge via Layer 2 solutions and sidechains, providing a connection between blockchains.
 The solution also features compatibility with the Ethereum Virtual Machine.
-You can read more about Polygon in our detailed overview of the platform
+You can read more about Polygon in our detailed overview of the platform.

 Skale is a Layer 2 sidechain network that runs on Ethereum that facilitates dApp development in an affordable, fast, and efficient environment.
 The blockchain network supports a wide range of blockchains and sidechains, unlocking Ethereum's potential for users via SKALE chains.